Which Of The Following Is Used To Test Color Vision

 Virtual reality (VR) technology is also being used to develop immersive color vision tests that simulate real-world scenarios.
 These tests can assess an individual's ability to discriminate colors in complex environments, such as navigating a virtual city or operating machinery.

-In addition, genetic testing is becoming increasingly available for diagnosing color vision deficiencies.
+Worth including here, genetic testing is becoming increasingly available for diagnosing color vision deficiencies.
 Genetic testing can identify the specific gene mutations that cause color blindness, providing valuable information for counseling and family planning.

 Tips & Expert Advice